Rent safe and private dog parks hosted by locals

 Why is it important to start training your puppy when they’re young?

-Like children, puppies are like sponges in their early ages, which makes them ripe for learning and building good habits.
-Remember: It’s far easier to prevent a behavioral problem from the get-go than it is to try working through it later on!
+Like children, puppies are like sponges in their early ages.
+They're ripe for learning and building good habits—and it’s far easier to prevent a behavioral problem from the get-go than it is to try working through it later on!

 You can learn more about socialization and how to socialize your puppy in this article.